Part ‘Blade Runner,’ part ‘Star Trek’: See the wild new billboard of the future

 “They were asking how could media engage the pedestrian and not only cars, how could we look at new formats of media, and how could we begin to integrate it into architecture,” Wiscombe says.
 “All that is building on the legacy of the Sunset Strip as a mecca for advertising.
 And I think it’s really smart to not just keep repeating that legacy but to question what it is, how it’s changed today, and what that has to do with community, with architecture, and with content.”

 Wiscombe’s design features aggressively non-rectangular vertical signs.
-Intermixed with advertising, the billboard’s two digital screens will also feature displays of art, commissioned and curated by L.A.’s Museum of Contemporary Art.
+Intermixed with advertising, the billboard’s two digital screens will also feature displays of art.
 Late at night and early in the morning, the screens will display interstitial videos like stars slowly moving across the sky or the subtle glow of an L.A. sunrise.
 Though advertising is clearly the main purpose for the structure, the screens will also try to fade into the background when possible—particularly in the very late and early hours, when advertisers are less likely to pay for screen time.

 The tower’s three planes are held together by what Wiscombe calls a tesseract, a bending tubelike form that provides the internal structural support of the tower and emerges at its surfaces like the exhaust vents of a time machine.
 He says it was important that the tower not just be a scaffold for ads, but that it be a truly three-dimensional object that mixes flatness and depth in order to draw pedestrians in.